nmfs-general-modeling-tools/nmfs-general-modeling-tools.github.io/.github/ISSUE_TEMPLATE/r-package-code-review.md

 - [ ] works
 - [ ] issues uncovered

-6. There is a user guide or a vignette that walks the user through an example, and the vignette code all runs successfully.
+6. There is a user guide and/or a vignette that walks the user through an example.
+This example works with any directory structure and included data/objects.
+Please ensure that the vignette code all runs successfully, and also include in this item any recommendations you have for the package author on how to increase the clarity .
 - [ ] works
 - [ ] issues uncovered